hatspencer/wordcount/ASSUMPTIONS.md

 * The application will count number of unique words from those words counted normally.
 * **Change of assumptions from iteration 1**.
 Following set of characters will split words `-.,:;_?!"(){}[]` and whitespace character.

+# Iteration 5

+* Words separated by hypen are not considered to be two words.